It's now been six months since Colorado enacted its historic marijuana legalization policy, and two big things have already happened:

 "I think our entire state will pay the price."
 Gov. Hickenlooper at one point said.
 "Colorado is known for many great things — marijuana should not be one of them"

-With only a quarter of the year's data to work from, it may be too soon to definitively attribute these changes to marijuana legalization, but the possibility of a correlative pattern is certainly worth noting.
+With only a quarter of the year's data to work from, it may be too soon to definitively attribute these changes to marijuana legalization, but the possibility of a correlation is certainly worth reporting.

 We are witnessing the fruits of Colorado's legal weed experiment, and those fruits are juicy indeed.